zs0302/Leary-lab-manual/README.md

 We use REDCap to track hours and record what you have done weekly, it can help us to manage your work and make a long-term plan for both of you and our projects.
 Go to [Show Me Portal](https://medicine.missouri.edu/research/investigator-resources/show-me-portal/show-me-portal-resources), click the yellow button "LAUNCH REDCAP" and login with your pawprint and password.

-Here is the procedure of making your weekly record:
+Here is the procedure of for reporting your weekly hours:

 * Step 1.
 After loggin into REDCap home page, click "My Projects" on the top menu, then click "Weekly Time Summary".